ory/kratos-client-java/docs/IdentityApi.md

 Update an Identity

 This endpoint updates an [identity](https://www.ory.sh/docs/kratos/concepts/identity-user-model).
-The full identity payload (except credentials) is expected.
-It is possible to update the identity&#39;s credentials as well.
+The full identity payload, except credentials, is expected.
+For partial updates, use the [patchIdentity](https://www.ory.sh/docs/reference/api#tag/identity/operation/patchIdentity) operation.
+A credential can be provided via the &#x60;credentials&#x60; field in the request body.
+If provided, the credentials will be imported and added to the existing credentials of the identity.

 ### Example
 ```java